casey/just/README.md

 - And [much more](https://just.systems/man/en/)!

-If you need help with `just` please feel free to open an issue or ping me on [Discord](https://discord.gg/ezYScXR).
+If you need help with `just`, please feel free to open an issue or ping me on [Discord](https://discord.gg/ezYScXR).
 Feature requests and bug reports are always welcome!